Philippe Gaulier: Pedagogy

 In Gaulier's view of performance, the performer must feel pleasure to be performing, having "complicité" (the art of being present and connected with your audience or partner).
-Pillars in Gaulier's teaching are 'humanity, complicité, and play.'
-By humanity, Gaulier means 'a light delicacy, vulnerability, and an almost childlike openness that reveals our fears and tenderness.'
-His methodology of teaching is designed to allow students to develop their own strengths, following specific principles but no defined method.
-He does not emphasize technique or physical virtuosity, and suggests these traits in a performer will become boring, unexciting, and disconnecting to an audience.
+Pillars in Gaulier's teaching are "humanity, complicité, and play".
+By humanity, Gaulier means "a light delicacy, vulnerability, and an almost childlike openness that reveals our fears and tenderness".
+His methodology of teaching was designed to allow students to develop their own strengths, following specific principles but no defined method.
+Gaulier resisted the characterisation of his teaching as a method: "It's not a method.
+It's just if you fail, and you are happy to fail, it's to discover something else."
+According to The Observer, "Gaulier taught theatre through the essence of being a clown: there were no oversized shoes or undersized cars in sight, but instead the search for a raw humanity rooted in what he called the pleasure to be on stage."
+He did not emphasize technique or physical virtuosity, and suggested these traits in a performer will become boring, unexciting, and disconnecting to an audience.
 Gaulier much preferred to see students find their complicité on stage through failure, fear, and panic, rather than assured technique.

-In this sense he tries not to leave his own mark on his students, stating that he "hate[d] the idea of lots of little Gauliers going out into the world."
+In this sense he tried not to leave his own mark on his students, stating that he "hate[d] the idea of lots of little Gauliers going out into the world".
 This approach notably differs from that of his teacher, the famous late master bouffon Jacques Lecoq, who is seen by some as a guru of modern movement-based theatre.
-"You can always tell a Lecoq student," Gaulier stated in 2001.
+"You can always tell a Lecoq student", Gaulier stated in 2001.
 "Too much emphasis on image."
-Gaulier was much more interested in impulse than movement analysis.
+Gaulier was critical of movement-based theatre, saying of Marcel Marceau, "he's a maniac with his gestures".
+He was much more interested in impulse than movement analysis.
 However, both Gaulier and Lecoq stressed the importance of a performer's unique, individualistic connection with their audience.

-To Gaulier the essence of clowning is to "find your idiot."
-He additionally tells his students to wear red noses because, he says, "when a student puts one on, I see better how he was when he was a child."
-Gaulier has been critical of different drama theorists including Stanislavski and Grotowsky, writing, "We want to see actors enjoying themselves.
+To Gaulier the essence of clowning was to "find your idiot".
+When asked what he looked for in students on stage, he replied: "The eyes.
+He has the eyes of game or he has the eyes of funeral."
+He told his students to wear red noses because, he said, "when a student puts one on, I see better how he was when he was a child".
+He was highly critical of different dramatic theorists including Stanislavski and Grotowsky, writing, "We want to see actors enjoying themselves.
 We are not interested that you just buried your grandmother."
+Similarly, Gaulier held disdain for "the military, the church, hypocrisy, sham, inauthenticity, politicians, academics, and fascists," according to The Guardian.
+Gaulier wrote, "the theoreticians of the theatre (except Meyerhold and Brecht) are all minus habens who prowl around universities hoping to hear a faint echo of their mental masturbations".
+Conversely, on the purpose of his teaching, Gaulier specified, "I hope I try to teach freedom.
+I hope.
+We never know exactly what we teach."

+Central to Gaulier's teaching was the concept of "the flop" — the moment of failure on stage.
+Gaulier drew on his own experience: "When I entered to do tragedy and everybody was laughing, it was a big flop.
+But I learned so much."
+He told students: "The flop is a part of myself," and encouraged them to embrace rather than avoid failure: "It's good to have a crisis when you don't know what to do."
+Former student Aitor Basauri of Spymonkey recalled that during clown classes, after weeks of repeated failure, Gaulier would remind him of each successive flop before sending him back on stage, until the accumulated weight of failure itself became the breakthrough.